Complexity and Continuing Creation

 - Humans exhibit herd behavior when they riot or demonstrate as a leaderless (or near-leaderless) crowd.
 This also happens during warfare, when command, control, and structure break down in the extremis of battle.

 Also, when just a few homeless (“nest-less”) ants move around, they do not start building an anthill.
-But when experimenters add more ants to the site, leaving more trails, the group achieves a tipping point where the ant behavior coalesces in to purposeful activity: yes, they forage; and they start to build a nest.
+But when experimenters add more ants to the site, leaving more trails, the group achieves a tipping point where the ant behavior coalesces into purposeful activity: yes, they forage; but the they also start to build a nest.
 An ant-colony system coalesces around those behaviors.
 Economists would say that the “invisible hand” produces a functional “ant economy.”
 33

 “Look to the ant [colony], you sluggard;